Disclosure: Joyfully Domestic may earn a commission for purchases made after clicking links on this page. View our disclosure policy for details.

 Finding the right morning routine for each of us can take some trial and error.
 Generally speaking, most of us are already following routines.

 From getting up in the mornings, to cooking breakfast, and brewing coffee.
-But often times, these routines need a little tweaking to ensure that we are being productive and getting the most out of our days.
+But often times, these routines need a little adjusting to ensure that we are being productive and getting the most out of our days.

 I have totally experienced all of the above!
 Well, I’m always for self-improvement.
 And once I have found a solid morning routine, it literally made the rest of my day run so much more smoothly.